RIKEN-RCCS/lens3/v2/doc/design.md

 list, "claim" is a string (maybe empty), and "enabled" is a boolean.

 A __um:claim__ entry is a map from a user claim to a uid.
-It is optional and an entry is used only when Lens-Api is configured with "claim_uid_map=map".
+It is optional and an entry is used only when Lens-Reg is configured with "claim_uid_map=map".

 A primary reason for storing configurations in the database is to let